kirschbaum-development/nova-chartjs/README.md

 ## Changing Comparison Data

-Chart comparison data is fetched through trait using a static function `getNovaChartjsComparisonData`.
+Chart comparison data is fetched through trait using a function `getNovaChartjsComparisonData`.
 You can override this function in your model to change the comparison data.
 ```php
 namespace App;